ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/create-your-first-connector-with-ballerina.md

 ## Introduction

-Ballerina is a programming language designed for smooth integration, offering a large library of pre-built connectors.
-These connectors are special packages that make it easy to communicate with external services, usually through REST APIs.
+Ballerina is a programming language that simplifies integration by providing a large library of pre-built connectors.
+These connectors are special packages consisting of one or more [Ballerina clients](https://ballerina.io/learn/by-example/client-class/), which allows to communicate with external services, usually through REST APIs.
 By using connectors, developers can quickly integrate third-party services into their Ballerina applications without having to worry about the technical details of API interactions.

 Along with its powerful library ecosystem, Ballerina also allows developers to easily create, share, and manage their own custom connectors.
-These connectors can be published on Ballerina Central, making them available for the entire community to use and reuse in their projects.
+These connectors can be published on Ballerina Central, making them available for the entire community to use in their projects.

 In this guide, we'll walk you through how to generate your first Ballerina connector using an OpenAPI specification.
 This is one of the fastest and easiest ways to build connectors, helping you quickly integrate external services into your Ballerina projects.